A Black woman was criminally charged after a miscarriage. It shows the perils of pregnancy post-Roe

 The 33-year-old Watts, who had not shared the news of her pregnancy even with her family, made her first prenatal visit to a doctor’s office behind Mercy Health-St. Joseph’s Hospital in Warren, a working-class city about 60 miles (100 kilometers) southeast of Cleveland.

 The doctor said that, while a fetal heartbeat was still present, Watts’ water had broken prematurely and the fetus she was carrying would not survive.
 He advised heading to the hospital to have her labor induced, so she could have what amounted to an abortion to deliver the nonviable fetus.
-Otherwise, she would face “significant risk” of death, according to records of her case.
+Otherwise, she would face “significant risk” of death, records of her case show.

 That was a Tuesday in September.
 What followed was a harrowing three days entailing: multiple trips to the hospital; Watts miscarrying into, and then flushing and plunging, a toilet at her home; a police investigation of those actions; and Watts, who is Black, being charged with abuse of a corpse.
 That’s a fifth-degree felony punishable by up to a year in prison and a $2,500 fine.

-Whether abortion-seekers should face criminal charges is a matter of debate within the anti-abortion community, but, post-Dobbs, pregnant women like Watts, who was not even trying to get an abortion, have increasingly found themselves charged with “crimes against their own pregnancies,” said Grace Howard, assistant justice studies professor at San José State University.

-“Roe was a clear legal roadblock to charging felonies for unintentionally harming pregnancies, when women were legally allowed to end their pregnancies through abortion,” she said.
-“Now that Roe is gone, that roadblock is entirely gone.”
+Civil rights attorney Benjamin Crump elevated Watts’ plight in a post to X, formerly Twitter.

-Michele Goodwin, a law professor at the University of California, Irvine, and author of “Policing The Womb,” said those efforts have long overwhelmingly targeted Black and brown women.
+Michele Goodwin, a law professor at the University of California, Irvine, and author of “Policing The Womb,” said the case follows a pattern of women’s pregnancies being criminalized against them.
+She said those efforts have long overwhelmingly targeted Black and brown women.

 Even before Roe was overturned, studies show that Black women who visited hospitals for prenatal care were 10 times more likely than white women to have child protective services and law enforcement called on them, even when their cases were similar, she said.

-In Texas, for example, Republican Attorney General Ken Paxton mounted an aggressive and successful defense against a white Texas mother, Kate Cox, who sued for permission to skirt the state’s restrictive abortion law because her fetus had a fatal condition.
+She called Black women “canaries in the coal mine” for the “hyper-vigilant type of policing” women of all races might expect from the nation’s network of health-care providers, law enforcers and courts now that abortion isn’t federally protected.

 At the time of Watts’ miscarriage, abortion was legal in Ohio through 21 weeks, six days of pregnancy.
-Her lawyer, Traci Timko, said Watts left the hospital on the Wednesday when, coincidentally, her pregnancy arrived at that date — after sitting for eight hours awaiting care.
+Her lawyer, Traci Timko, said Watts sat for eight hours at Mercy Health-St. Joseph’s awaiting care on the eve of her pregnancy reaching 22 weeks, before leaving without being treated.

-It turned out the delay was because hospital officials were deliberating over the legalities, Timko said.
-“It was the fear of, is this going to constitute an abortion and are we able to do that,” she said.
+“It was the fear of, is this going to constitute an abortion and are we able to do that,” Timko said.
+The hospital didn’t return calls seeking confirmation and comment.

-At the time, vigorous campaigning was taking place across Ohio over Issue 1, a proposed amendment to enshrine a right to abortion in Ohio’s constitution.
-Some of the ads were harshly attacking abortions later in pregnancy, with opponents arguing the issue would allow the return of so-called “partial-birth abortions” and pregnancy terminations “until birth.”

-The hospital did not return calls seeking confirmation and comment, but B. Jessie Hill, a law professor at Case Western Reserve University School of Law in Cleveland, said Mercy Health-St. Joseph’s was in a bind.
+But B. Jessie Hill, a law professor at Case Western Reserve University School of Law, said the hospital was in a bind.

 “These are the razor’s edge decisions that health care providers are being forced to make,” she said.
-“And all the incentives are pushing hospitals to be conservative, because on the other side of this is criminal liability.
-That’s the impact of Dobbs.”
+“And all the incentives are pushing hospitals to be conservative, because on the other side of this is criminal liability.”

-Watts had been admitted to the Catholic hospital twice that week with vaginal bleeding, but she left without being treated.
-A nurse told the 911 dispatcher that Watts returned no longer pregnant on that Friday.
-She said Watts told her, “the baby’s in her backyard in a bucket,” and that she didn’t want to have a child.

-Timko said Watts insists she doesn’t recall saying the pregnancy was unwanted; it was unintended, but she had always wanted to give her mother a grandchild.
-Her lawyer believes Watts may have meant that she didn’t want to fish what she knew was a dead fetus from the bucket of blood, tissue and feces that she’d scooped from her overflowing toilet.

 “The issue isn’t how the child died, when the child died,” Guarnieri told the judge, according to TV station WKBN.
 “It’s the fact the baby was put into a toilet, was large enough to clog up the toilet, left in that toilet, and she went on (with) her day.”

-Barber said she couldn’t speak specifically about the case other than to note that the county was compelled to move forward with it once it was bound over from municipal court.
-She said she doesn’t expect a grand jury finding this month.

-“About 20% of the cases get no-billed, (as in) they do not get indicted and the case does not proceed,” she said.
+“This 33-year-old girl with no criminal record is demonized for something that goes on every day,” she said.

-The size and stage of development of Watts’ fetus — precisely the point when abortion crossed from legal to illegal without exceptions — became an issue during her preliminary hearing.
+The size and stage of development of Watts’ fetus became an issue during her preliminary hearing.

+At the time, vigorous campaigning over Issue 1, an ultimately successful amendment to enshrine a right to abortion in Ohio’s constitution, included ads alleging the amendment would allow abortions “until birth.”

 “From a legal perspective, there’s no definition of ‘corpse,’” she said.
 “Can you be a corpse if you never took a breath?”